cerebral-legacy/cerebral-module-router/README.md

   '/': 'homeOpened',
   '/admin': 'adminOpened'
 }, {
-  onlyHash: true // Default is false
+  onlyHash: true, // Default is false
-}).start(); // Call start to map the current URL
+  baseUrl: '/todomvc' // Where you are routing from (optional) }).start(); // Call start to map the current URL
 ```